In situ tuning of dynamical Coulomb blockade on Andreev bound states in hybrid nanowire devices

-After establishing DCB and its gate-tunable strength in the normal state regime, we now study ABSs in the superconducting regime by aligning $B$ parallel to the nanowire axis (Device A).
-In Figure 3a, a finite-energy ABS at zero field, revealed as two subgap peaks, moves to zero energy at $B \sim$0.7 T. In the weak DCB regime (upper), this process reveals a level crossing and a ZBP at 0.7 T (Fig. 3b).
+After establishing the in situ tunability of DCB strength in the normal state regime, we now study ABSs in the superconducting regime by aligning $B$ parallel to the nanowire axis (device A).
+In Fig. 3(a), a finite-energy ABS at zero field moves to zero energy at $B \sim$ 0.7 T. In the weak DCB regime (upper), this process reveals a level crossing and a ZBP at 0.7 T (Fig. 3(b)).
 In the strong DCB regime (lower), the crossing becomes anti-crossing and the ZBP splits at 0.7 T. This peak splitting does not originate from a finite-energy ABS but reflects the DCB effect on a zero-energy ABS.
 We can confirm this by tracing the same state back to the weak DCB regime.
 The small differences of $V_{\text{TG}}$ (and $V_{\text{SG}}$) between the weak and strong DCB regimes are to compensate for the residue crosstalk with SW, ensuring that the same ABS is being monitored during the DCB tuning.

-The transition from ``level-crossing-ZBP'' in the weak DCB regime to ``anti-crossing-split-peaks'' in the strong DCB regime for the same ABS is enabled by our new technique, the three-terminal circuit design (the main advance of this work).
-This transition can also be revealed in the gate scans of the same ABS, see Figs. 3c-d.
+The transition from ``level-crossing-ZBP'' in the weak DCB regime to ``anti-crossing-split-peaks'' in the strong DCB regime for the same ABS is enabled by our new technique: the three-terminal circuit design (the main advancement of this work).
+This transition can also be revealed in the gate scans of the same ABS, see Figs. 3(c) and 3(d).
 The overall $G$ of the ABS in Fig. 3, $\sim e^2/h$.
-Note the suppression of conductance in the normal state and superconducting (ABS) regime may differ.
+Note that the suppression of conductance in the normal state and superconducting (ABS) regime may differ.
 In the normal state, $G \propto T^{2r}$, while for ABS, $G \propto T^{4r}$ or $T^{8r}$ due to Andreev reflections.
 The exponents of $8r$ and $4r$ originate from the coherent and incoherent Andreev reflections, respectively \cite{Dong_2021}.
 Other values of exponents are also possible when different processes mix together.
 Nevertheless, the tunable $r$ (by SW) combined with the qualitative change from ZBP to split peaks constitute a powerful tool to in situ identify ABSs.
-Fig. S6 shows additional scans for intermediate $V_{\text{SW}}$ values between 10 V and -20 V, as well as $V_{\text{TG}}$ scans.
+Figure S6 in SM \cite{SM} shows additional scans for intermediate $V_{\text{SW}}$, ranging from 10 V and -20 V, as well as $V_{\text{TG}}$ scans.